Better supplement decisions.

 Unnecessary ingredients

-Artificial colors, flavors, preservatives, or fillers that serve no therapeutic purpose — a concern especially relevant in formulations designed for children.
+Artificial colors, flavors, preservatives, or fillers that serve no therapeutic purpose — a concern especially relevant in formulations for children.

 “What is in this product that doesn’t need to be?”